- God is a God of love. (I John 4:16)

 At the Second Coming of Christ we will be raised, for it is our destiny to have physical bodies throughout all eternity.
 But these bodies will not be subject to sickness and death as our present bodies.
 For they will be glorified bodies as the body possessed by Jesus after His Resurrection.
 God the Father and God the Holy Spirit do not have bodies.
 But God the Son has taken on a body for all eternity.
 And we will exist side by side with Him forever.

 The blame for mankind's condition cannot ultimately be placed on two individuals eating from a tree in the Garden of Eden.
 The Infinite God takes responsibility for His creation and He cannot be thwarted by finite man.
 His plans for humanity are on schedule.

 For instance, compare Judges 2:1-4 with Judges 3:1-4.
 In Judges 2, God pronounces punishment on Israel.
 The Israelites had disobeyed God's command to drive out all the idolatrous Canaanites from the Land of Promise.
-Therefore, the original inhabitants would remain as a thorn in Israel's side, and Canannite idols would be a snare.
+Therefore, the original inhabitants would remain as a thorn in Israel's side, and Canaanite idols would be a snare.
 However, Judges 3:4 states that the Canaanites were left in the land "to prove Israel by them, to know whether they would hearken unto the commandments of the LORD, which he commanded their fathers by the hand of Moses."
 In the second account, the lingering Canaanite presence is not simply due to Israel's failure, but instead is a result of God's plan.
-Here is the point: Man has free will.
+Here is the point: Man has free will (within certain limits - the influence of his genes, culture, personal circumstances).
 Man's actions have consequences.
 But God in His sovereignty oversees human events, and takes final responsibility for His creation.